DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   ``nb_seg_max`` and ``nb_mtu_seg_max`` providing information about number of segments limit to be transmitted by device for TSO/non-TSO packets.

-* ABI changes are planned for 16.11 in the ``rte_mbuf`` structure: some fields may be reordered to facilitate the writing of ``data_off``, ``refcnt``, and ``nb_segs`` in one operation, because some platforms have an overhead if the store address is not naturally aligned.
+* ABI changes are planned for 17.02 in the ``rte_mbuf`` structure: some fields may be reordered to facilitate the writing of ``data_off``, ``refcnt``, and ``nb_segs`` in one operation, because some platforms have an overhead if the store address is not naturally aligned.
 Other mbuf fields, such as the ``port`` field, may be moved or removed as part of this mbuf work.
+A ``timestamp`` will also be added.

 * The mbuf flags PKT_RX_VLAN_PKT and PKT_RX_QINQ_PKT are deprecated and are respectively replaced by PKT_RX_VLAN_STRIPPED and PKT_RX_QINQ_STRIPPED, that are better described.
-The old flags and their behavior will be kept in 16.07 and will be removed in 16.11.
+The old flags and their behavior will be kept until 16.11 and will be removed in 17.02.

 * mempool: The functions ``rte_mempool_count`` and ``rte_mempool_free_count``
   will be removed in 17.02.